deval-shah/enterprise-search/docs/curl.md

 Replace `YOUR_FIREBASE_ID_TOKEN` with the token you got from step 1.

-This command will create a cookies.txt file in your current directory and show the response headers and body.

-Now that you have the cookies.txt file, you can use it to authenticate your requests to the AP
+This command will create a `cookies.txt` file in your current directory and show the response headers and body.
+Use it to authenticate your requests to the backend api server.

 ### Before testing API using curl commands
 - Replace placeholder text (like "Your query text here" or file paths) with your actual data.